imsky/PocketEuler/README.md

 ===========

 Consider the right angled triangle with sides a=7, b=24 and c=25.The area of this triangle is 84, which is divisible by the perfect numbers 6 and 28.

 Moreover it is a primitive right angled triangle as gcd(a,b)=1 and gcd(b,c)=1.
 Also c is a perfect square.

 We will call a right angled triangle perfect if
-   -it is a primitive right angled triangle
+* it is a primitive right angled triangle
-   -its hypotenuse is a perfect square
+* its hypotenuse is a perfect square

-   We will call a right angled triangle super-perfect if -it is a perfect right angled triangle and
+We will call a right angled triangle super-perfect if
+* it is a perfect right angled triangle and
-   -its area is a multiple of the perfect numbers 6 and 28.
+* its area is a multiple of the perfect numbers 6 and 28.

 How many perfect right-angled triangles with c≤10^16 exist that are not super-perfect?

 Answer: cfcd208495d565ef66e7dff9f98764da

 Problem 219
 ===========

 Let A and B be bit strings (sequences of 0's and 1's).
 If A is equal to the leftmost length(A) bits of B, then A is said to be a prefix of B.
 For example, 00110 is a prefix of 001101001, but not of 00111 or 100110.

 A prefix-free code of size n is a collection of n distinct bit strings such that no string is a prefix of any other.
 For example, this is a prefix-free code of size 6:

     0000, 0001, 001, 01, 10, 11

 Now suppose that it costs one penny to transmit a '0' bit, but four pence to transmit a '1'.
 Then the total cost of the prefix-free code shown above is 35 pence, which happens to be the cheapest possible for the skewed pricing scheme in question.
 In short, we write Cost(6) = 35.

-   What is Cost(10^9) ?
+What is Cost(10^9)?

 Answer: 578c22ef288b88c60fbcf4541351aff5

 Problem 220